What lies outside the universe?

 This makes sense logically but is very counter-intuitive.
 For instance, what happens if I travel to the boundary of the universe and try to stick my hand "out"?
 Will the atoms of my hand "be lost into the void" or will they hit an invisible wall onto which is inscribed "Boundary of the Universe – No matter shall pass"?

-Several theoretical models of space give answers to the above, none of which makes intuitive sense.
-For example, one model predicts that travelling long enough in any direction will get you back to the same point (making the universe one big pac-man game!).
-The fact that our intuition fails to grasp explanations of this sort (even after being proven by formal reasoning) is no wonder: our brains did not evolve in environments in which solving problems concerning the nature of space was necessary for our survival.
+Several theoretical models of space give answers to the above.
+For example, three-torus models (T3) predict that travelling long enough in any direction will get you back to the same point, making the universe one big pac-man game.
+This is an attractive property from a modeling point of view as it means that each point in space has a symmetric outlook at other points and that there are no special cases (e.g. edges or corners).
+Despite this and other favorable predictive characteristics, these models defy our intuitive view of the universe as a three dimensional Euclidean space (R3).
+This is not a surprise however; our brains did not evolve in environments in which solving problems concerning the nature of space was necessary for our survival.

 In the following parts of this series I will describe two more intuitive traps that await the unwary when reasoning informally about the universe.